Cabinet (room): Closet

 In Elizabethan England, such a private retreat would most likely be termed a closet, the most recent in a series of developments in which people of means found ways to withdraw by degrees from the public life of the household as it was lived in the late medieval great hall.

 This sense of "closet" has continued use in the term "closet drama", which is a literary work in the form of theatre, intended not to be mounted nor publicly presented, but to be read and visualised in privacy.
-Two people in intimate private conversation were until recently said to be "closetted".
+Two people in intimate private conversation are sometimes said to be "closetted together".
 In his closet at Christ Church, Oxford, Robert Burton wrote The Anatomie of Melancholy (1621).

 Cabinet in English was often used for strongrooms, or treasure-stores - the tiny but exquisite Elizabethan tower strongroom at Lacock Abbey might have been so called - but also in the wider sense.
 David Rizzio was murdered when dining with his putative lover Mary, Queen of Scots in "a cabinet abowte xii footes square, in the same a little low reposinge bedde, and a table".

 A rare surviving cabinet, or closet, with its contents probably little changed since the early 18th century, is at Ham House in Richmond, London, England.
 It is less than 10 ft square, and leads off from the Long Gallery, which is well over 100 ft long by 20 ft wide, giving a rather startling change in scale and atmosphere.
 As is often the case (at Chatsworth House, for example), it has an excellent view of the front entrance to the house, so that comings and goings can be discreetly observed.
 Most surviving large houses or palaces, especially from before 1700, have such rooms, but (again as at Chatsworth) they are very often not displayed to visitors.